What kind of water for bonsai tree

 Additionally, chlorine can cause damage to the leaves and roots of your bonsai.
 It can burn the foliage and leave it discolored or wilted.
 Chlorinated water can also inhibit root growth and lead to root rot, which can be fatal for a bonsai tree.
 Over time, continuous exposure to chlorinated water can weaken the overall resilience of your bonsai and make it more susceptible to various diseases and pests.

-See also What cat litter can i use for my bonsai now
+See also What soil to use for bonsai plants

 To protect your bonsai from the dangers of chlorinated water, it is recommended to use non-chlorinated water sources.
 One option is to let tap water sit uncovered for 24 hours, allowing the chlorine to dissipate naturally.
 Alternatively, you can use filtered or bottled water that is free from chlorine.
 This will ensure that your bonsai receives the necessary hydration without the harmful effects of chlorine.